springuser2014/telephony/README.md

 Hi!

-That's my personal project on university classes, so be careful while you use it for your own.
-It's very experimental and I don't take responsibility for using it ;-)
+This's my personal project on university classes, so be careful while you use it for your own.
+It's very experimental version, so I don't take responsibility for using it ;-)

 # Features

-It's quite simple RESTful services for managing products in electronic products store.
+It's quite simple set of RESTful services for managing products in electronic products store.
 Main features includes:

 - Managing products in stores